gywerd/cs2cpp/README.md

 21. **Reference qualifiers** for types like `-'&'` and `-'&&'` are important in C++, especially in constructors/methods, and are reminiscent of the use of `ref` and `out` in C# - e.g., `Foo (const string& strName) {…}` and `Foo bar(const string& strname) {…}`.

 ### Didactic considerations
 Experienced C# programmers shifting to C++ can efficiently harness their existing repository.
-The ‘Literature List’ cover basic to very advanced topics of C++20.
-The ‘Curriculum’ provides an optimal order for reading the content of the books, thus facilitating a structured and efficient learning path.
-The ‘Notes’ section is provided for overview, insights and inspiration.
+The `Literature` list cover basic to very advanced topics of C++20.
+The `Study Plan` provides an optimal order for reading the content of the books, thus facilitating a structured and efficient learning path.
+The `Notes` section is provided for overview, insights and inspiration.

 ## Note Index
 _(each part included as PDF-file)_